Biomedical-Imaging-Group/MolecularDiffusion_MiViT/README.md

 Contains the real images used for prediction using our models.
 Results are not as accurate as expected, showing supplementar work needed for this task.

+# Context
+This is a Masters Project (12 ECTS) done at EPFL in the Biomedical-Imaging Group (BIG) by Emilien Silly (Master student in Data science) under the supervision of Daniel Sage.